ryantd42/NY-Legislative-Git/2023/S4580A-2023/bill.md

  ENVIRONMENTAL  HEALTH CONDITIONS, OR DISABILITIES OR WITH THE REASONABLE APPLICATION OF EMPLOYEE EARNED LEAVE TIME INCLUDING, BUT NOT LIMITED TO, SICK, COMPENSATORY, PAID OR UNPAID FAMILY LEAVE, OR VACATION.
   § 4.
-This act shall take effect on the ninetieth day  after  it  shall have become a law.
+This act shall take effect on the one hundred eightieth day after it shall have become a law.